☀️ Light Mode

 authentik idp wordpress integration

 Authentik is a powerful open-source Identity Provider (IdP) that enables Single Sign-On (SSO) access to web applications, content management systems, and SaaS platforms.
-This guide demonstrates integrating Authentik with WordPress using SAML 2.0 authentication.
+This guide demonstrates integrating Authentik with WordPress using SAML 2.0 authentication for centralized user management.

 Prerequisites